JoostVoskuil/joostvoskuil.github.io/_posts/2024-05-01-what-we-can-learn-from-spacex-regarding-devops.md

 I often encounter teams that follow the "automate everything" principle.
 I think it's not a good idea because starting with automation can increase inefficiency.
 Bill Gates said this years ago:

 > "The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
-> The second is that automation applied to an inefficient operation will magnify the inefficiency."
+> The second is that automation applied to an inefficient operation will magnify the inefficiency." - Bill Gates

 In our DevOps world, we engineers should more often reflect on the principles of SpaceX and be less quick to jump on the automation and tooling hype.
 It makes sense because most job openings don't ask for optimization.
 They ask for tooling and thus automation knowledge.